 - Small fragments may be surgically removed.

-- If the fragment is large and can be fitted back to the bone, the orthopaedic surgeon will first attempt to fix it with pins or screws.
+- If the fragment is large and can be fitted back to the bone, the orthopedic surgeon will first attempt to fix it with pins or screws.
 If this is not possible, however, the surgeon will remove the broken pieces or the radial head.

 - For older, less active individuals, the surgeon may simply remove the broken piece, or perhaps the entire radial head.